12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 Evening

-Stay: Same London hotel — or drive to Forest of Dean area tonight if you want a relaxed morning before the wedding
+Stay: Same London hotel — 2nd of 2 nights — or drive to Forest of Dean area tonight if you want a relaxed morning before the wedding

 08:00